 These tricks fool many.
 Scammers target emotions.
 They rush relationships.
 Question fast moves.
 Verify identities always.
 Use reverse image search on photos.
 This reveals fakes.
 Awareness cuts risks.
 Share stories with others.
 Education prevents more victims.

-How to Prevent Blackmail on Facebook in the Future
+How to Reduce the Risk of Blackmail on Facebook

 More Ways to Protect Your Online Presence